RebekkaHaley/data-science-mlp/README.md

 Below is an up-to-date list of projects in this repository:

 0. "data" - contains open source datasets that are mostly from Kaggle.
-NB: file is currently hidden.
+NB: folder is currently hidden.

 1. "mlp" - implemented in both simple 2-layer and n-layer versions.
 Is also known as a feed-forward neural network.